qasim/Flock/README.md

 # Flock

+Rapidly download a file from multiple concurrent connections.

+## Overview

-Flock is a Swift package for rapidly downloading a file from multiple concurrent connections.
+Flock is a Swift package which provides methods for downloading a single file from multiple connections, by taking advantage of the [`Range`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Range) HTTP header and [Concurrency](https://docs.swift.org/swift-book/LanguageGuide/Concurrency.html).

+The objective is to speed up downloads by maximizing core usage and download bandwidth.

 ## Installation

-Flock can be included in your project via [Swift Package Manager](https://www.swift.org/package-manager/).
+Flock can be included in your project via [Swift Package Manager](https://www.swift.org/package-manager).
 Add the following line to the dependencies in your `Package.swift` file:

 ```swift
 .package(url: "https://github.com/qasim/Flock", exact: "0.1.0"),